Reliant Energy’s Best Plans and Rates

 Best Reliant Energy plans

-- Available for 12 or 24 months contracts
+• Available for contracts of 12 months or 24 months

-- Earn a $150 monthly bill credit for using 2,000 kWh of energy or more
+• Earn a $150 bill credit if you consume 2,000 kWh or more in a billing cycle

 Reliant Energy pros and cons